Skip to main content

 Hubify Labs enforces a mandatory completion protocol for every experiment:

-Note: Nothing is "complete" without: QC gate → scientific analysis → interpretation → cross-survey connection → site sync → queue expansion → backup.
+Nothing is “complete” without: QC gate → scientific analysis → interpretation → cross-survey connection → site sync → queue expansion → backup.

-Every completed experiment must generate 5-15 new tasks — questions raised, follow-up analyses needed, or new hypotheses to test.
+Every completed experiment must generate 5-15 new tasks, questions raised, follow-up analyses needed, or new hypotheses to test.
 This ensures the research queue never runs dry.

 Experiment Properties